All Episodes

 He's a madman.

-He's billionaire, reality TV clown developer, and he's taking time out of his day to have entertainment tonight, come up to his office.
+And he's taking time out of his day to have entertainment tonight.

-This is how pity, like like the just pithy this guy is.
+This is how pity, like, like the just pithy this guy is.

 I fucking love it.

-So I was I was hooked, I was hooked on him from then.
+I was hooked on him from then.

 This was 06, like my freshman year of college.

-So my brother and I were doing that impression nonstop during the holidays at family holiday parties in the car with our parents.
+So my brother and I were doing that impression non-stop during the holidays at family holiday parties in the car with our parents.

 He was pretty much universally loved.